-The Qatar Professional Football League Development Committee was set up in December 2006 by the Qatar Football Association to lead the enhancement of professional football in Qatar.
+The Qatar Professional Football League Development Committee was set up in December, 2006, by the Qatar Football Association (QFA) to lead the enhancement of professional football in Qatar.
 This new body was a permanent committee within the QFA and was eventually turned into what is now known as the Qatar Stars League (QSL) in 2008.

-The ambition was to develop professional football within Qatar whilst fulfilling the Asian Football Confederation’s (AFC) requirements as a professional league.
+The ambition was to develop professional football within Qatar while fulfilling the Asian Football Confederation’s requirements as a professional league.

-The QSL is responsible for managing all commercial, broadcast, marketing, ticketing and administrational matters relating to the league and its 14 member clubs.
+The QSL is responsible for managing all commercial, broadcast, marketing, ticketing and administrative matters relating to the league, and its 12 member clubs.

 The league's most recent championship winner was Lekhwiya Sports Club.
 The most historically successful team in the league is Al Sadd Sports Club with 13 QSL shields to its name.

-Along with the domestic league competition, the QSL also runs the Qatar Cup tournament which is played by the top four first division teams at the end of the season.
+Besides the domestic league competition, the QSL runs the Qatar Cup, played by the top four first division teams at the end of season, and QSL Cup.

-During the 2017/2018 season the QSL was renamed to the QNB Stars League, following a three season sponsorship deal was signed with Qatar National Bank.
+During the 2017-18 season, the QSL was renamed as QNB Stars League following a three-season sponsorship deal signed with the Qatar National Bank.

-To be amongst the top three leagues in Asia by 2020.
+To be among the top three leagues in Asia by 2020.

-To promote, develop and support a professional football platform in order to bring all people together through the passion of the game.
+To promote, develop and support a professional football platform in order to bring all people together through passion for the game.